literalplus/simplegiveall/README.md

 Permissions
 ------------
-Well, this one is quite simple, too.<br>
+Well, this one is quite simple, too.
 *xy.giveall.use*: Allows to use /giveall and also see who executed it instead of just what has been given.<br>

 Contributing